DanielWestiner/team-profile-generator/README.md

 ## Description

 This project was to create a team profile generator by using command-line features with node and the inquirer npm to generate html of the selected user input.
 By dynamically generating and capturing  a user's feedback to prompted questions, a user can get a high-quality file created.
-Tests were also written to help determine any issues that could arise in the code.
+Tests were also written utilizing the Jest npm to help determine any issues that could arise in the code.

 - [Installation](#installation)
 - [Usage](#usage)